 Annual legumes.-Acreage and quantity harvested for the most important uses of soybeans, cowpeas, and peanuts, as well as the total acreage grown for all purposes, were obtained in the 1950 Census in States where these crops are grown extensively.
 The total acreage grown for all purposes includes some acreage not harvested as the acreage plowed under for green manure was included.
 Also, in certain States separate figures were obtained for the acres grown alone and the acres grown with other crops.

-y comgreen peas are shown with vegetables harvested for sale.
+A separate inquiry regarding the acreage and quantity of cowpeas harvested for green peas was made in North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, and Texas.
+In these States cowpeas harvested for green peas are shown with cowpeas harvested for other purposes.
+In other States, the acres and value of sales of cowpeas harvested for green peas are shown with vegetables harvested for sale.

 Hay crops.-The questionnaire contained an inquiry regarding the total acres of land from which hay was cut in 1949.
 Sorghum, soybean, cowpea, and peanut hays were excluded from this total as separate questions were provided in those States where these hays are important.
-Alfalfa hay totals include any cuttings which as that for other hays) is given on a dry-weight basis.
+Alfalfa hay totals include any cuttings which were dehydrated.
+The tonnage of hay for dehydration (as well as that for other hays) is given on a dry-weight basis.

 Enumerators and farmers were instructed to report the total quantity harvested from all cuttings, but to report only once the acres of land from which more than one cutting was made.
 The questionnaire contained instructions to report mixed hay under the kind of hay that made up the largest part of the mixture.
 The kinds of hay to be reported under "Other hay" varied from State to State, and can be determined by referring to the copy of the questionnaire included in the appendix.